Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Theory

 Before demonstrating the accuracy and utility of using ESPF charge operators with the DRF polarizability, we consider a few practical considerations in implementing the DRF method.
 As noted by other authors, the DRF Hamiltonian contains divergences unless damping is added.
 Whilst using an atom-centred multipole expansion automatically avoids the divergences, the interaction energies can still become too large when MM atoms comes very close to the QM region.
 In order to avoid these problems, we replace the full Coulomb interaction at MM atom $B$ with a damped version from a QM multipole at atom $A$ with

-where the damping radius is chosen to be the sum of covalent radii of the two atoms $R_{A,B}^\mathrm{damp} = R_{A}^{\mathrm{cov}}+R_{B}^{\mathrm{cov}}$ and $m$ is set to $m=6$.
-This damping scheme is inspired by Becke-Johnson damping used in the empirical dispersion corrections to DFT methods,\cite{grimme_effect_2011} but it is obviously not the only possibility, for example Thole type damping could be used as an alternative.\cite{nicoli_assessing_2022} This only affects how exact the vector $\vb*{f}_a$ is constructed.
+where the damping radius is chosen to be the sum of covalent radii of the two atoms $R_{A,B}^\mathrm{damp} = R_{A}^{\mathrm{cov}}+R_{B}^{\mathrm{cov}}$ and $m$ is set to $m=6$ (similar to damped QM/MM interactions used in some other implementations\cite{laino_efficient_2005}).
+The covalent radii are taken directly from the PySCF radii module, with values from Ref.~\onlinecite{cordero_covalent_2008}, unless otherwise stated.
+For metal cations the covalent radii of the neutral atoms are generally too large, so in these cases we use the effective ionic radii instead.\cite{shannon_revised_1976} This damping scheme is inspired by Becke-Johnson damping used in the empirical dispersion corrections to DFT methods,\cite{grimme_effect_2011} but it is obviously not the only possibility, for example Thole type damping could be used as an alternative.\cite{nicoli_assessing_2022} This only affects how exact the vector $\vb*{f}_a$ is constructed.
+The sensitivity of the ESPF-DRF method to the choice of damping parameter is explored briefly in the supporting information.

 Another practical issue worth considering is how to construct the modified two-electron integrals and the resulting modifications to the Coulomb and exchange matrices from the modified electron-electron interaction.
 Firstly we note that the modified two-electron integrals are given by